 Weldon Riverfront Enhancement Project

 River Falls Park is connected to the Roanoke Canal Trail, a seven-mile-long walking trail from River Falls Park to Roanoke Rapids Lake Park.
 This trail follows the bed of the Roanoke Canal built in 1823.
-Additionally, NC Wildlife Resources operates a boat landing at the park.
-NC Wildlife Resources has committed to building a Canoe/Kayak outtake at the proposed boardwalk’s northern end.
-This will allow visitors to assess the park from the Roanoke River.
-Canoes and Kayaks could float from a put-in located in Gaston, NC, to Weldon, exit the river at the northern end of this Boardwalk, walk the Boardwalk and enjoy the vistas of the Roanoke from these bluffs.
+NC Wildlife Resources operates a boat landing at the park, used heavily especially during rockfish season.
+There is now a canoe/kayak outtake at the northern end of the park area.
+It opened in May 2024.
+When constructed, the riverfront project will enable travelers to access the park by land and from the river itself.
+Canoes and kayaks can travel from an input area in Gaston, N. C. down to Weldon, exit the river at the northern end of park.
+Hikers can enter from the canal trail.
+Pedestrians can enjoy pathways along the river.
+Anglers can launch their boats at the landing.
+People from all walks of life will be able to enjoy the pavilion, facilities and walkways in the park.

 Diagram/plan prepared by the Halifax County Convention and Visitors Bureau.